 Please do not bring the following items to school: radios, tape recorders, electronics of any kind, expensive jewelry, large sums of money, or toys.Back to Top

 We try our best to return lost items to students, but we need your help.
 When possible, please label your children's coats, sweaters, lunch pails, and anything else you would want returned to you if it is lost.Back to Top

-Yes, we allow students in third through sixth grades to ride bikes to school.
+Yes, we allow students in second through fifth grades to ride bikes to school.
 City law requires your student to wear a helmet for safety reasons.
 We also have bike racks available for parking the bikes, and we do require students to lock their bikes.
 Desert Mesa Elementary is not responsible for lost, stolen, or damaged bikes.Back to Top

 We only allow students in second grade and up to ride scooters or skateboards to school.
 All students must wear appropriate helmets when riding.Back to Top

 Yes.
-Students who live one mile or more away from the school are eligible to ride the bus each day.
+Students who live one and one-half miles or more away from the school are eligible to ride the bus each day.
 Please remind your child that riding the bus is a privilege.
 Students who behave inappropriately on the bus will lose their bus riding privileges.Back to Top